ATI TEAS Science Test Practice (2025)

 Biology:

-Question 6 – mitosis and meiosis
+TEAS Science Sample Question 10 – mitosis and meiosis

 Which of the following occurs in mitosis but not in meiosis?